Assessing the working conditions, ensuring compliance, and verifying assembly across multiple platforms

-DELMIA Ergonomic Task Definition (ETD) builds on DELMIA Ergonomics Evaluation (EGE) by allowing users to create, simulate and validate tasks performed by a Lifelike Human Manikin in the V6 environment.
-With an intuitive user interface, V6 users are able to easily create and simulate how a person interacts with a product or performs tasks in their workplace.
-Defining these human tasks is simplified through the use of a predefined tasks catalog.
-Common actions such a picking up and placing objects, sitting, kneeling, standing and walking can be selected from a catalog and applied to the Manikin.
-DELMIA Ergonomics Evaluation makes defining and simulating human tasks accessible to even the most casual V6 users.
+DELMIA Ergonomics Task Definition (ETD) builds on DELMIA Ergonomics Evaluation (EGE) by allowing users to create, simulate, and validate tasks performed by a Lifelike Human manikin in the Version 6 environment.
+With an intuitive user interface, Version 6 users are able to easily create and simulate the way a worker interacts with a product or performs tasks in the workplace.
+ETD makes it simple to define common tasks using predefined actions such as picking up and placing objects, walking, operating a device, or using a tool.
+More specific actions like sitting, kneeling and standing can be selected from a catalog and applied to the manikin.
+ETD makes defining and simulating human tasks accessible to all Version 6 users.

 Manikin tasks created with ETD can be simulated in conjunction with DELMIA Ergonomics Analysis (EGA) to evaluate ergonomic parameters during motion execution.
 Additionally, ETD enhances simulations created with other Version 6 products such as DELMIA Assembly Simulation (APS) and DELMIA Robot Task Definition (RTD), enabling users to evaluate the way workers will perform their tasks in the manufacturing environment.